DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Setup/ENCRYPTION/Encryption-decryption.md

 Navigate to **Organization administration > Setup > DXC encryption > DXC encryption parameters** and use the **Generate** button to create keys that can be used in following steps.
 Can optionally also specify a **Passphrase** before generate.

+## Encryption keys

+The following options are supported:
+- **Azure Storage SAS URL** - Private key, Public key, Receiver’s public key use Azure Storage SAS URL with read only access stored in the keyvault secrets.
+The SAS url points to the file and includes the token to access it.
+- **Azure Secrets** - Secrets in Azure containing base 64 encoded data of the actual keys into D365 key vault.
+These secrets will then be pulled into FinOps as base64, and decoded before being used for encryption/decryption purposes.

 ## Step 1 - Setup Secrets in Key vault parameters
 Setup the following as **Secrets** in **Key vault parameters** for the encryption/decryption: